Chile / Entry requirements

 General requirements for postgraduate/research courses

-Specific requirements vary by discipline/school of study.
-Applications are considered on a case by case basis by academic selectors.
+Specific requirements vary by discipline/School of study.
+Applications are considered on a case by case basis, by academic selectors for each School.
+The following comments on entry requirements are intended for guidance only.

-If you are applying for a postgraduate course at The University of Manchester from a Chilean university you are expected to have a minimum grade of 5.1/7.0 or above in your Grado de Licenciado/Professional title awarded after a minimum of four years of study.
+If you are applying for a postgraduate course at The University of Manchester from a Chilean university you are normally expected to have a minimum of 5.1/7.0 for consideration for entry to programmes requiring a 2:1 or 1st class UK degree.
+This should be after a Licenciatura programme of 4 years.

 English language requirements